nicholaswunz/bat-mass/README.md

 - pub_ID: Unique identifier of the study.
 - pub_year: Year of the publication
 - first_author: Last name of the first author.
-- source: Where the values were taken (text, figures, tables, raw data).
+- source: Where values were taken (text, figures, tables, raw data).
 - suborder: Suborder of the species.
 - family: Family of the species.
 - species: Full species name as stated in the study.